xa-io/coinbase-volatility-scanner/README.md

 # Coinbase Advanced Volatility Watcher

-This script monitors cryptocurrency pairs on Coinbase Advanced for significant price movements and sends notifications to a Discord channel.
+This script monitors cryptocurrency pairs on **Coinbase Advanced** for significant price movements and sends notifications to a Discord channel.
 It regularly fetches the list of active USD trading pairs, tracks their price changes, and alerts you when notable movements occur.

-This script is running 24/7 here: https://discord.gg/FprzuuWZ7t
+This script is running 24/7 here: [https://discord.gg/FprzuuWZ7t](https://discord.gg/FprzuuWZ7t)

-## Examples:
+## Examples

-`🔹🟦+4.33%   [VOXEL]   $0.14820  [1d +7.35%]🟧🔹`

-`🔹🟪+3.28%    [NMR]   $16.37000  [1d +5.34%]🟩🔹`

-`🔹◼+1.07%   [DRIFT]   $0.37950  [1d -0.91%]▪️🔸`
+`🔹🟩+2.01%    [BTC]   $107427.57000  [1d +2.03%]🟩🔹BTC`

+`🔹🟩+2.14%    [DOGE]   $0.25978  [1d -12.77%]💥🔸DOGE`

+`🔸🟫-7.06%    [ETH]   $2465.35500 [1d -21.27%]💥🔸ETH`

+`🔹🟫+7.35%   [TOSHI]   $0.00100  [1d +38.37%]💥🔹TOSHI`

 ## Features

 - **Real-Time Price Monitoring**: The script checks cryptocurrency prices at regular intervals and tracks historical price changes.
 - **Discord Notifications**: Alerts are sent to a specified Discord channel for significant price movements, with customizable messages.
 - **Automatic Pair Updates**: The list of active USD trading pairs is automatically updated every few hours.
-- **Price Movement Detection**: Detects and highlights "wicked out of range" events to spot significant market movements.
+- **Price Movement Detection**: Detects and highlights "wicked out of range" events to spot large market swings.
-- **Customizable Alerts**: Easily configure thresholds, intervals, and other settings to tailor the script to your needs.
+- **Customizable Alerts**: Easily configure thresholds, intervals, and other settings to match your needs.
+- **Lightweight Historical Data Storage**: Instead of storing thousands of data points per pair, the script keeps detailed data only for the last 5 minutes (for high/low detection) plus one data point from ~24 hours ago (for historical comparison), greatly reducing memory usage.
+- **Safe JSON Writing**: Implements a temporary file approach when writing the `price_history.json` file to avoid corruption if the script is interrupted.
-- **Debug Mode**: Option to display detailed console output for troubleshooting or analysis.
+- **Debug Mode**: Optionally print detailed output for troubleshooting by setting `DEBUG = True`.
+- **Initial and Post-Initialization Alerts**: Displays one-time messages on startup and after the initialization period so you know when data becomes fully reliable.

 ## Installation

 ### Prerequisites

-Ensure you have Python installed.
+Ensure you have Python installed (tested with **Python 3.12**).
 If not, download and install it from [python.org](https://www.python.org/downloads/).

 ### Step 1: Clone the Repository